-Ring-style sensors measure dynamic compression.
-Tension measurements are also possible if the unit has been installed with proper preload.
+Ring-style sensor configurations measure dynamic compression.
+Tension measurements are also possible if the unit has been installed with proper pre-load.
 The through-hole mounting supports platform, integrated link, and support style installations using either a through-bolt or the supplied stud.

 - Wide Operating Temperature Range

 -100 to +400 °F (-73 to 204 °C)

 - Scaling & DTC determined by Charge Amplifier

 - Tablet & Punch Presses